insanity35/Smart-Gates-Parking-and-Safety-Buffers/README.md

     July 14, 2026 [Version 1.0.0: Public Launch]: Initial public release.
 Successfully moved gate trigger zones significantly further away from the physical frames.

 Version History & Changelog Evolution

+  v2.0.0-72226(Evolution)
+	Unified Architecture: New "Global Logic" groups make the mod faster and easier to maintain.
+	Engine-Native Cleanse: Removed legacy code to ensure zero-log-error performance.
+	Logistics Master Triggers: 55.0m for industrial yards and sliding gates.
+  	Orientation Tolerance: Optimized to 60° to catch your approach angle early on tight compound turns.
+  	Toll Plazas (Precision Lanes): Tuned to 10.0m for a smoother, more forgiving clearance window.
+  	Toll Plazas (Standard Lanes): Left untouched at 23.0m.
+  	Depot Storage Doors: Set to 20.0m to completely eliminate slow-opening bay snags and trailer clipping.

   v1.7.3-71826R4(Feeling Hot Hot Hot) Hotfix-71926
     Deprecated trailer code causing some gates/tolls to not trigger at a distance.